Prophetic Scriptures of Jesus' Suffering and Resurrection

 In Luke 24:46, Jesus told His disciples that His suffering, and His resurrection on the third day, were written in advance (prophesied) and therefore necessary.
 In Luke 24:44, Jesus confirms the written prophecies concerning Him, where they are found, and the necessity to fulfill them.
 And Luke 24:45 shows that Jesus has the power to open one's mind to the Scriptures.

-Here are all three scriptures:
+Here are all three Scriptures:

 Luk 24:44 And he said unto them, These are the words which I spoke unto you, while I was yet with you, that all things must be fulfilled, which were written in the law of Moses, and in the prophets, and in the psalms, concerning me.